-The Sunday Times/University of Warwick Young Writer of the Year Award is an annual award, made possible by the Sunday Times and the University of Warwick.
+The Sunday Times Young Writer of the Year Award is an annual award, made possible by the Sunday Times.

 The prize of £5,000 is awarded for a full-length published or self-published (in book or ebook formats) work of fiction, non-fiction or poetry, by a British or Irish author aged 18-35 years.
 There are three awards of £500 each for runners-up.
 The winning book will be the work of the most outstanding literary merit.